 In this article, we will talk about gaming keyboards under $50.
-While having a good gaming keyboard won’t turn you into a pro overnight, it will make your playtime much more enjoyable.
-For that reason, we don’t think you should spend a fortune on your keyboard.
-That’s why we have created this list, giving you the best options for budget gaming keyboard in 2019.
+While having a good gaming keyboard won't turn you into a pro overnight, it will make your playtime much more enjoyable.
+For that reason, we don't think you should spend a fortune on your keyboard.
+That's why we have created this list, giving you the best options for the budget gaming keyboard in 2019.

 After all, many other investments directly improve your gaming experience; such as PC components, monitor, as well as some accessories like a headset and a gaming mouse.
-That doesn’t mean keyboard is unimportant.
+That doesn't mean the keyboard is unimportant.
 It just means you should not waste too much money on it, at least until you have priorities sorted out.

 Conclusion - Logitech G213 Prodigy is the best one in our opinion and that's why our team is currently using it.
 Read below why, and to find out how to choose a gaming keyboard on your own, and to see our other picks.

 Here is what to look for when browsing for a keyboard: